CERTCC/CERT-Guide-to-CVD/docs/howto/operation/opsec.md

     their job should have access to it.
     In general, vulnerability information should be
-    shared with the fewest number of people possible to effectively coordinate and remediate a vulnerability prior to disclosure.
+    shared with the fewest number of people possible to effectively coordinate and remediate or mitigate a vulnerability prior to disclosure.
 Clearly declaring the data's sensitivity can help to make that determination.

 ### Traffic light Protocol